uwfangz/ud-IdentifyFraudFromEnronEmail/enron_submission_questions.md

 ## Enron Submission Free-Response Questions
 1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
-Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: ìdata explorationî, ìoutlier investigationî]
+Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: ‚Äúdata exploration‚Äù, ‚Äúoutlier investigation‚Äù]
 The goal of the project is to use the dataset to identify person of interest (poi), *"individuals who were indicted, reached a settlement or plea deal with the government, or testified in exchange for prosecution immunity"*.
 The dataset includes tens of thousands of emails and detailed financial data of top executives at Enron, that was one of the largest companies in the United States.
 It was bankrupted in 2002 due to corporate fraud.
 Using the machine learning skills, I hope I can develop an algorithm to identify a poi based on the financial and email data.
 Since I'm interested in individual people, I want to exclude the data that do not represent individuals; I know that we can access individuals by *enron_data["LASTNAME FIRSTNAME"]* or  *enron_data["LASTNAME FIRSTNAME MIDDLEINITIAL"]*.
 I've used a regular expression to identify the names that do not meet either *LASTNAME FIRSTNAME* or *LASTNAME FIRSTNAME MIDDLEINITIAL*.
 Then I've identified 2 outliers, *'TOTAL'* and *'THE TRAVEL AGENCY IN THE PARK'*.
 Then I've tried to remove the data point that have too many 'NaN' values, which is *'LOCKHART EUGENE E'*.
 This individual only has a poi value ('False'), which won't help us understand the relationships between poi and the other data.
 That's why I've removed it as well.
 Please see more detailed explanations in the code [poi_id.py](poi_id.py).

 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that does not come ready-made in the dataset -- explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
-In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: ìcreate new featuresî, ìintelligently select featuresî, ìproperly scale featuresî]
+In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.  [relevant rubric items: ‚Äúcreate new features‚Äù, ‚Äúintelligently select features‚Äù, ‚Äúproperly scale features‚Äù]
 Below is the feature list before feature selection:
 ```python
 my_features_list = ['poi','salary', 'deferral_payments',  'total_payments', 'loan_advances',